jefcolbi/mj-rag/README.md

-I’ve inserted comprehensive Google-style docstrings throughout the **mj\_rag\_algorithm.py** source and opened it in the canvas so you can review or tweak anything you like.

-Below is a first-pass **README.md** that explains what the project does, how to install it, and how to use the newly documented classes.
-Feel free to let me know if you’d like it revised or placed in the canvas as a separate file.

----

 # MJ-RAG — Markdown-to-RAG Pipeline

 MJ-RAG is a **retrieval-augmented-generation (RAG)** toolkit that turns raw Markdown (or scraped HTML converted to Markdown) into a query-ready knowledge base.